No Match Found

 Perform quality assessments on relevant data to assess its accuracy, the reliability of the calculations and the effectiveness of reporting.

-Design and execute data remediation strategy for accuracy concerns that may impact required calculations and reporting.
+Design and execute a data remediation strategy for accuracy concerns that may impact required calculations and reporting.

 Using the transformed and cleansed data, your company can calculate and report on the relevant metrics.